 More employers are questioning how they create time away programs that are meaningful to employee populations of all ages and backgrounds.
-Hear how bucketing leaves can empower employees to take the time they need to maintain a work-life balance in this episode of Absence Management Perspectives: A DMEC Podcast.
+Listen in as Ali Schaafsma, senior absence consultant with Brown and Brown Strategic Non-Medical Solutions, and Rachel Foster, lead specialist II with CHG Healthcare, talk about how bucketing leaves can empower employees to take the time they need to maintain a work-life balance in this episode of Absence Management Perspectives: A DMEC Podcast.

 Heather Grimshaw: Hello, and welcome to Absence Management Perspectives: A DMEC Podcast.
 I'm Heather Grimshaw, communications manager for DMEC, and we're going to talk about futureproofing absence management programs today.
 This concept of futureproofing was the focus of a roundtable discussion during the 2022 DMEC Virtual Compliance Conference, and I was impressed by references to what some called creative solutioning, which included sabbaticals for employees, four weeks of unpaid leave for new hires who aren't eligible for FMLA if they have serious health conditions, retention bonuses, marriage leave, and compassionate leaves such as fertility and menopause benefits.

 We've asked Ali Schaafsma, senior absence consultant with Brown and Brown Strategic Non-Medical Solutions; and Rachel Foster, lead specialist II with CHG Healthcare, to join our discussion and shed light on this creative solutioning concept.
 Ali facilitated the roundtable discussion on future proofing and Rachel was an active participant.
 To start us off, I found the following definition of futureproofing to set the stage for our discussion from Collins Dictionary: If you futureproof something, you design or change it so that it will continue to be useful or successful in the future if the situation changes.